PHPVibe/PHPVibe/README.md

 # PHPVibe - FREE, OPEN SOURCE VIDEO CMS
 ## A full multimedia solution, it can be the perfect framework for your video, image, or music website, or why not?
 All in one!
-# Developer :: Marius Patrascu with the help of many beautiful members of the Vibe community
+# Developer :: Marius Patrascu
+(with the help of the many beautiful members of the Vibe community!)

 Website: https://phpvibe.com/